Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 However, it’s essential to consider the grind size and water-to-coffee ratio for optimal brewing.

-While there are pros and cons to using regular coffee in a moka pot, specialty coffee will often result in a better-tasting brew.
+While there are pros and cons to using regular coffee in a Moka Pot, specialty coffee will often result in a better-tasting brew.